LinX64/linx64.github.io/_posts/my-new-idea-for-helping-job-seekers/2024-02-04-my-new-idea-for-job-seekers.md

 with Email or built-in notification system on mobile.

 There are platforms where they have their own AI matching process, but they are not enough.
-They are limited to their own jobs and postings, and they have few jobs or up-to-date jobs.
+They are limited to their own jobs and postings, and they have few jobs or don't have up-to-date jobs.

 ## Conclusion